salfuve/github-backup/README.md

 In order to use this script in Windows, you need to have installed Git

 ## Use
-Download the script backhub-git.sh and open a bash console:
+Download the scripts (backhub-git.sh and restore-git.sh) and open a bash console:

 ## Backup
 $ ./backhub-git.sh username password organization repository destination